TUM-DSE/CVM_eval/docs/development.md

 # start snp vm, run phoronix benchmark
 inv vm.start --type snp --action run-phoronix
 ```

+## VM size configuration
+`VMRESOURCES` in the [./tasks/vm.py](../tasks/vm.py) defines VM sizes.
+For
+example, `inv vm.start --size small` use the configuration of
+`VMRESOURES[<hostname>]["small"]`.
+By default the machine's hostname is
+automatically used.
+We can specify the hostname using `--hostname` option.
+Please update the `VMRESOURCES` when using this script with a new machine.

 ## File sharing
 The repository directory is mounted in `/share` in the guest using vritio-9p.